uxff/pholcusrules/dotrules/nondotpicset/README.md

 todo:
-	- beego
 	- paysapi
+	- output to cdn and html cite them.

-taniago is on the way.
+taniago is on the way.(deprecated, nginx or cdn instead)